Shailesh1808/GenScan/docs/source/garak.generators.base.rst

-garak.generators.base
+genscan.generators.base
 =====================

-In garak, ``Generator``s wrap any text-to-text+ system that garak will examine.
+In genscan, ``Generator``s wrap any text-to-text+ system that genscan will examine.
 This could be a raw LLM, a chatbot endpoint, or even a non-LLM dialog system.
-This base class defines the basic structure of garak's generators.
-All generators inherit from garak.generators.base.Generator.
+This base class defines the basic structure of genscan's generators.
+All generators inherit from genscan.generators.base.Generator.

 Attributes: